 Different types of mulch glue offer different color palettes or finishes depending on what you need from them (e.g., some may be transparent while others may offer more opaque options).
 Some glues may also darken after application due to their chemical compositions, so it is important to review this information beforehand in order to make sure they’ll fit your aesthetic needs properly once they’re applied.

-A: When applying mulch glue, it’s important to make sure that you spread it evenly over your surface area while taking care not to leave too much excess or create pockets/puddles of adhesive.
+When applying mulch glue, it's important to make sure that you spread it evenly over your surface area while taking care not to leave too much excess or create pockets or puddles of adhesive.
 Doing so may cause ponding or pooled areas where water can accumulate instead of draining away properly.
 Also, when possible, it may be beneficial to employ a roller or squeegee-type tool in order to more evenly spread out the adhesive over wider areas such as patios or driveways before laying down your material.